kreauniv/comp308/source/fun.rst

 names to denote functions as well as placeholder slots in expressions that need to be filled with values --

-1. We can permit a "formal parameter" name to be the same that of another function since we're not permitting :rkt:`IdC` references to be used for the :rkt:`fn` part of our :rkt:`ApplyC` structure.
+1. We can permit a ":index:`formal parameter`" name to be the same that of another function since we're not permitting :rkt:`IdC` references to be used for the :rkt:`fn` part of our :rkt:`ApplyC` structure.
 So here, we're keeping function names and value identifiers in separate "namespaces".
 Some languages like Common Lisp take this route.

 2. If we permit :rkt:`FunDefC` itself to be a valid :rkt:`PicExprC` and which can be passed as an argument, we can extend our :rkt:`ApplyC` to accept such a function